 Template Customization Guide

-The U3D template provides a complete foundation for interactive 3D web experiences with professional URLs and monetization.
-This guide shows you how to safely add your custom content while preserving the essential systems that power deployment, professional URLs, and platform features.
+The U3D template gives you a complete foundation for interactive 3D web experiences with professional URLs and monetization.
+This guide covers how to safely add your custom content while keeping the systems that power deployment and platform features intact.

-U3D CORE - DO NOT DELETE prefab contains essential systems for deployment, professional URL generation, and platform integration.
-Removing or breaking these components will prevent your content from publishing to Unreality3D.
+The U3D CORE - DO NOT DELETE prefab contains the systems that handle deployment, professional URL generation, and platform integration.
+Removing it will prevent your content from being served at Unreality3D.com.

 Location: Assets/U3D/Prefabs/U3D CORE - DO NOT DELETE.prefab